Ra (Indic): Bengali/Assamese Ra

-র/ৰ in Bengali-Assamese using languages
+র/ৰ in languages using Bengali-Assamese

 র or ৰ is used as a basic consonant character in many of the Bengali-Assamese script orthographies, including Bengali and Assamese.
 Bengali uses র and Assamese uses ৰ.
-In Assamese র was used for va but now standardised as ৱ.
+In Assamese, র was used earlier for wa but now it is standardised as a separate letter ৱ.

 Conjuncts with র/ৰ

-Bengali-Assamese র/ৰ exhibits conjunct ligatures, as is common in Indic scripts.
-Much like other Indic scripts, Bengali-Assamese র/ৰ also rarely appears in conjuncts in full form, and has special unrelated graphic forms for both initial and trailing র/ৰ in conjuncts called Repha and Ra phala (in Bengali) or Ra kar (in Assamese).
+Bengali/Assamese র/ৰ exhibit conjunct ligatures, as is common in Indic scripts.
+Much like other Indic scripts, Bengali-Assamese র/ৰ also rarely appear in conjuncts in full form, and have special unrelated graphic forms for both initial and trailing র/ৰ in conjuncts called Repha and Ra phala (in Bengali) or Ra kar (in Assamese).

-Bengali-Assamese Ra-phala/kar
+Bengali/Assamese Ra-phala/kar

-The letter র/ৰ has a special form when used as the last letter of a conjunct called "Ra phala/kar" (or "Ro pholo").
+The letters র/ৰ have a special form when used as the last letter of a conjunct called "Ra phala/kar" (or "Ro pholo").
 This reduced form of র/ৰ is appended to the bottom of a letter or conjunct.
 Both Ya and Va have a similar "phala" trailing form.
 Ra-phala and Ya-phala can be found together in many conjuncts.